Our Approach

 Weekly Rhythm

-First-grade main lessons will cover the introduction of consonants and vowels through stories that embody the quality of the letters, learning word families, writing the letters, copying words and short sentences, reading words and short sentences, and writing short sentences.
+Main lessons will cover the introduction of consonants and vowels through stories that embody the quality of the letters, learning word families, writing the letters, copying words and short sentences, reading words and short sentences, and writing short sentences.
 Numbers will be introduced through their qualities and experienced through movement, manipulatives, and imaginative stories.
 First grade students will learn roman numerals, the four main math functions, counting to 100, writing numbers 1-50, how to identify even vs. odd numbers, and learn to solve simple math problems.
 The Main Lesson Book is a hand-crafted, hand-illustrated book, written by each child that covers the subjects studied in class.
 By creating their own “textbooks,” students move beyond being passive recipients of an educational program to being active collaborators in their own learning.

-First Grade Curriculum At-a-Glance By Subject
+Curriculum At-a-Glance By Subject

 Form Drawing